Blog

 Why we built it

-DRM3 runs its own infrastructure on Base, and RPC reliability is load-bearing for everything downstream.
-We were tired of a single rate-limited provider taking a sync loop with it, so we built failover that is honest about what it does: it buys you reliability and an order of magnitude more usable calls on free tiers, and it defers the day you have to pay for a bigger plan.
+DRM3 runs services that read Base around the clock, and RPC reliability is load-bearing for everything downstream.
+We were tired of a single rate-limited provider taking a sync loop with it, so we built failover that does exactly what it says: it buys you reliability and an order of magnitude more usable calls on free tiers, and it defers the day you have to pay for a bigger plan.
 It does not magically multiply raw capacity, and we say so in the docs.
 [4]

 Code, benchmarks, and the full methodology are on GitHub [3].
 Install from crates.io [1] or npm [2].